 Bush fires raged in Australia in late 2019 and early 2020, burning an estimated 18.6 million hectares, destroying over 5,900 buildings, killing at least 34 people and half a billion animals1.
 At its peak, air quality dropped to hazardous levels in all southern and eastern states.
-And now wild fires are ravaging the West Coast of America, with more than 5 million acres burned and more than 30 people killed2.
+In late 2020 wild fires ravaged the West Coast of America, with more than 5 million acres burned and more than 30 people killed2.
 Right now, Canada is experiencing devastating wildfires and is currently “on course for its worst-ever wildfire season on record.”3 Air quality is also being affected, with plumes of smoke blanketing the skies and creating thick sheets of haze across the country.
 In recent weeks, the plumes have been so bad that parts of the United States have felt its effects.

-If these tragic events don’t demonstrate that climate change is real (not to mention yet another hurricane bearing down on the Gulf Coast – the 7th hurricane of the 2020 Atlantic season-to-date3) we’re not sure what does.
+If these tragic events don’t demonstrate that climate change is real we’re not sure what does.
 Action must be taken.
 But first, the immediate and pressing dangers of the threat and consequences of these fires must be faced by those living under its cloud.

 Preparation is key

-Right now, for those living in the affected areas of the USA, most are past the preparation stage and are in the dealing with it stage.
+Right now, for those living in the affected areas of Canada and the USA, most are past the preparation stage and are in the ‘dealing with it’ stage.
 However, you can never be over prepared, particularly when you also have animals to take into consideration and there are many excellent articles online where you can access the information you need if you live in an area under threat, including how to prepare pets and large animals for wildfires and how to prepare your property and what you need to have to hand in case of emergency.

 Dealing with the effects of fire